blap/syncthing/docs/users/config.rst

     Minimum for the :opt:`stunKeepaliveStartS` interval, in seconds.

-.. option:: options.adaptiveKeepAliveEnabled

-    Whether to enable adaptive keep-alive for connections.
-When enabled, the keep-alive interval will be dynamically adjusted based on real-time network conditions.
-In stable networks, the interval will increase to conserve resources, while in unstable networks, the interval will decrease to maintain connectivity.
-Defaults to ``false`` for backward compatibility.

-.. option:: options.adaptiveKeepAliveMinS

-    Minimum (most aggressive) interval for adaptive keep-alive, in seconds.
-    This is the shortest interval that will be used when network conditions are unstable.
-Defaults to ``20`` seconds.

-.. option:: options.adaptiveKeepAliveMaxS

-    Maximum (most passive) interval for adaptive keep-alive, in seconds.
-    This is the longest interval that will be used when network conditions are stable.
-Defaults to ``120`` seconds.

 .. option:: options.setLowPriority

     Syncthing will attempt to lower its process priority at startup.